lynxthecat/cake-autorate/README.md

 Read the installation instructions in the separate [INSTALLATION](./INSTALLATION.md) page.

-## Analysis of the CAKE-autorate logs
+## Analysis of the cake-autorate logs

-CAKE-autorate maintains a detailed log file thats is helpful in discerning performance.
+cake-autorate maintains a detailed log file thats is helpful in discerning performance.

 Read about this in the [ANALYSIS](./ANALYSIS.md) page.